 Share Your Concerns

-Some parents won’t take this initial discussion seriously and over the course of several weeks or months they may even become dismissive of your plans.
+Overbearing parents may not take this initial discussion seriously and over the course of several weeks or months they may even become dismissive of your plans.
 At this point you can try sitting down with them again.

 Explain your goals on wanting every major influence in your child’s life to be on the same page and sending the same messages and lessons.
 Talk about your concerns about how the messages could be mixed and make your job as the parent harder.